EpiphanySoft/oo/docs/Mixins.md

 ## Method Junctions

 When methods collide it is often desirable to treat the mixin methods as normal `super` methods.
-This can be accomplished by declaring the colliding method as a `@junction`.
+This can be accomplished by declaring the method at the point of collision to be a `@junction`:

 ```javascript
     import { Widget, define, junction } from '@epiphanysoft/oo';